-Trump’s Transgender Ban - Distraction, Deflection and Feint.
+Trump’s Transgender Ban: Distraction, Deflection And Feint

 “For my President to deny an able bodied, fully qualified person the inherent right to raise their right hand and serve their country, potentially giving their own life for our freedoms, is doing this country an injustice.
 I would love for my President to meet me so I can tell him about the 15,500 honorably serving transgender military members that are fighting right now for their liberties and for their country.”

-The President expresses concern about the disruption these transgender service members would cause.
-Nothing could be further from the truth.
+The president expressed concern about the disruption these transgender service members would cause, yet nothing could be further from the truth.
 What would be disruptive is removing these patriots from their positions in the military.
 Can you imagine how this would be carried out?
 Would they be required to report to their commander and be immediately removed from their unit?
 The impact on those serving along them would be immediate.
 The adverse impact on unit morale, discipline and good order should be apparent.
 If this could happen to Transgender personnel, what would keep this President from reversing the policy on LGB service members?
 And perhaps others.
 This is a reversal of a major personnel policy, disrespectfully done, not after a careful policy review, or even the stroke of a pen, but by a tweet.
 Simple put, this is discrimination.

 What about the medical costs he seems to be so concerned about?
 Rand estimated they would be between $2.4 million and $8.4 million annually, representing a 0.04- to 0.13-percent increase in active-component health care expenditures.
 In terms of the Defense budget, the costs are minuscule.

 So why is this happening now?
-If we have learned one thing about this President, and his administration, it is they are experts at diversionary tactics.
+If we have learned one thing about this president, and his administration, it is they are experts at diversionary tactics.
 In the midst of the GOP’s attempt to repeal and replace the Affordable Care Act, Trump is attempting to take the focus off of this important issue.
 He needs to rally his base and get the media to pay attention to something beside the important health care votes taking place in the Senate this week.
 This tweet, creating a transgender ban, is merely a distraction, deflection, and feint.
 Don’t be fooled.
 Be ever vigilant.